Music of Bengal: Bishnupur Gharana

 The Bishnupur Gharana is the sole Classical (Drupad) gharana of Bengal.
 It originated in Bishnupur, Bankura by the court musicians of the Malla Kings.
 Bahadur Khan of Delhi, a descendant of the Tansen, was the father of Bishnupur Gharana.
 Bahadur Khan was brought to Bishnupur by Malla King Raghunath Singha II.

+Murshidi

+Murshidi Gan devotional folk songs that evolved and flourished mainly through sufis.
+The word 'murshid', derives from the Arabic 'ershad', and means 'to order or give advice'.
+A murshid gives advice to his disciples and leads them to the spiritual way by means of devotional rites.

 Baul

 The Bauls (meaning "divinely inspired insanity") are a group of mystic minstrels (Muslim Sufis and Hindu Baishnos) from the Bengal region, who sang primarily in the 17th and 18th centuries.
 They are thought to have been influenced greatly by the Hindu tantric sect of the Kartabhajas as well as by Muslim Sufi philosophers.
 Bauls traveled and sang in search of the internal ideal, Moner Manush (Man of the Heart or the inner being), and described "superfluous" differences between religions.
 Lalon Fakir, alternatively known as Lalon Shah, who lived in the 19th century in and around Kushtia, is considered to be the greatest of all bauls.